Manu343726/TerminalWorkspace/README.md

 The installation script needs root privileges to perform some steps.
 In that cases the script uses `sudo` internally to call the required commands, so its posible that the install may be interrumped by sudo asking you for the user password.

+Also a `sync.sh` script is provided to update the scripts of this repository to the values of your current configuration.
+This might help if you have forked this and mantain your own configuration repository:

+    $ cd TerminalWorkspace
+    $ ./sync.sh
+    $ git add -A; git commit -m "Some config fixes"; git push

+### System status scripts for the tmux statusbar

+The customized version of the `full.vim` tmuxline preset uses some simple  scripts to retrieve information such as the current battery life, the SSID of the WLAN the computer is connected to, etc.
+Some of these scripts need root privileges to execute some of their internall commands, and these scripts use `sudo` in such cases.
+To make the statusbar work properly, you should configure sudo to not ask for a pasword when running those scripts (Tmux cannot ask you for the password).
+For that purpose add the following two lines to the end of your `sudoers` file:

+    YOUR_USERNAME ALL = (root) /usr/local/bin/wifi_status.sh
+    YOUR_USERNAME ALL = (root) /usr/local/bin/upgrade_status.sh
 License
 =======